Rfam/rfam-website/README.md

 docker-compose up
 ```

 The config files from the host will be accessible in the container and can be edited from the host.
-The Rfam site should be available at *http://your_container_ip:3000*.
+The Rfam site should be available at *http://0.0.0.0:3000*.

 ## Docker cheat sheet

 ```
-# create default virtualbox
-docker-machine create --driver virtualbox default

-# connect terminal to the docker machine
-eval "$(docker-machine env default)"

-# build container
-docker build -t rfamweb .

-# get container IP address
-docker-machine ls

 # list running docker containers
 docker ps

-# stop running docker container
-docker stop rfamweb

 # login to running container from another terminal
 docker exec -it rfamweb bash